Study sign-up: Please email the lab at bfee2@unl.edu to sign up for a research study.

 The PAC Lab studies attitudes, social cognition, emotion, social identity, and prejudice.
 We examine how people's political attitudes and beliefs are structured and how the expression of political attitudes is influenced by a variety of situational factors.
 Our approach to research is interdisciplinary, combining ideas and methods from political psychology, social psychology, and cognitive neuroscience.
+We are currently recruiting participants for MRI studies in the Center for Brain, Biology, and Behavior at UNL.

 Current Lab Projects